Anostomidae: Systematics and evolution

-This family is in all probability monotypic as traditionally defined.
+This family is in all probability monophyletic as traditionally defined.
 Several attempts to delimit subfamilies have taken place, and several of the proposed groupings indeed correspond to clades within this family.
-Leporellus has long been recognized as the basal-most living anostomid genus, due to its many plesiomorphies shared with the Chilodontidae and its peculiar apomorphies, and separated as a monotypic subfamily by some.
+Leporellus has long been recognized as the basal-most living anostomid genus, due to its many plesiomorphies shared with the Chilodidae and its peculiar apomorphies, and separated as a monotypic subfamily by some.
 A large clade of "modern" genera was treated as Anostominae by some authors; others considered that subfamily more inclusive.

-But the latter view is incorrect, as it includes a large number of lineages that are really basal members of the family and should not be treated as a subfamily (except monotypic ones, but these are generally avoided).
-Also, the huge assemblage usually treated under Leporinus is not monophyletic and in need of thorough study, to see how it is best divided.
-Depending on the exact relationships of Anostomoides, a Leporinus sensu lato clade could warrant recognition as another subfamily.
-Finally, Rhytiodus and Schizodon would almost certainly qualify as another subfamily, even if only the Anostominae warrant recognition otherwise.
+The latter view was later found to be incorrect, as it includes a large number of lineages that are really basal members of the family and should not be treated as a subfamily.